danydavila/pxc8/README.md

 Now that the VMs are running, the next step is to get a fully functional PXC cluster running.

+Worth to mention that PXC8 now comes with the variable `pxc-encrypt-cluster-traffic` which enforce SSL encryption for the SST/IST traffic.
+To use that option, one has to configure the usage of the certificates automatically or manually.

+Also, one can override the SSL and disable `pxc-encrypt-cluster-traffic` for testing purpose.
+This is the case in this repo.

+## Disable SELinux

+PXC still requires to disable SELinux

+[ pxc1/2/3 ] `sudo setenforce 0`

 ## Bootstrap the cluster

 [ pxc1 ] `sudo systemctl start mysql@bootstrap.service`